Acer tschonoskii

-Acer tschonoskii (in Japanese ミネカエデ, Mine-kaede, literally "ridge maple"), the butterfly maple or Tschonoski's maple, is a species of shrub or small tree native to Japan and the Kuril Islands.
+Acer tschonoskii (in Japanese ミネカエデ, Mine-kaede, lit. 'ridge maple'), the butterfly maple or Tschonoski's maple, is a species of shrub or small tree native to Japan and the Kuril Islands.
 It is one of the least invasive, easiest to grow, and hardiest species of maples, but remains rarely used in gardens.
 A. tschonoskii naturally grows in subalpine habitats, at elevations between 1400–2500 m.
-A. tschonoskii var. australe, (in Japanese ナンゴクミネカエデ, Nangoku-mine-kaede, literally "southern Tschonoski's maple"), a variety of A. tschonoskii, is distributed from Iwate Prefecture southward to Shikoku and Kyushu.
+A. tschonoskii var. australe, (in Japanese ナンゴクミネカエデ, Nangoku-mine-kaede, lit. 'southern Tschonoski's maple'), a variety of A. tschonoskii, is distributed from Iwate Prefecture southward to Shikoku and Kyushu.